 You should be aware that Guadeloupe is on the list of Zika virus countries and pregnant women or those who want to get pregnant should not travel to the archipelago.

-Dive in the magnetic rhythms of Guadeloupe, its enticing food and colorful mix of people and cultures.
+Dive in the magnetic rhythms of Guadeloupe, its enticing food and colourful mix of people and cultures.
 Take a breath and enjoy the Caribbean at its best!

 SHARE ON PINTEREST